 Lets review the inputs:

-2. The proper installation of a hot water system usually costs at minimum $1,000 including the required switchboard modifications, safety requirements and plumbing.
+The proper installation of a hot water system usually costs at minimum $1,000.
 Works need to be completed by a qualified plumber and a qualified electrician.
+This figure can increase for anything non-standard like switchboard upgrades and concrete slabs.
 This means the absolute minimum cost should be around $3,500 before any rebates are applied.

-As you can see, to get a basic heat pump upgrade for a best case installation you could expect a starting cost of around $1,500 to $2,500 after the rebates are applied.
+As you can see, to get a reasonable quality heat pump upgrade for a best case installation you could expect a starting cost of around $2,500 to $4,000 after the rebates are applied.
 In reality, this could extend up to $4,000 to $6,000 for a premium quality heat pump with more complex install requirements.

 Key Risks of Cheap Hot Water Heat Pump Quotes

-• In order to keep prices to a minimum, heat pump installers are often trying to complete 3 or 4 installations in a day.
+In order to keep prices to a minimum, heat pump installers are often trying to complete 3 or 4 installations in a day.
 To achieve this some corners can be cut which will lead to problems with the systems performance.
-These installations are not inspected by regulators.
+The majority of these installations are not inspected by regulators.
 Improper installations will always void your warranty with the manufacturer.

-• A cheaper heat pump will usually lead to higher electricity bills.
-The cheaper heat pumps are not as efficient and if not properly installed and correctly configured the heat pump may not deliver much if any energy savings from your existing system.
+A cheaper heat pump will usually lead to higher electricity bills.
+The cheaper heat pumps are not as efficient and often rely on traditional heating elements (booster elements) which are less efficient.

 To find a good quality heat pump hot water system, you can check out our heat pump reviews which have been written independently by Solar Choice.